 Plan to Finish Meeting

-By the end of the fourth year, all PhD students will participate in a meeting – the plan to finish (PTF) meeting – with their thesis committee.
-The purpose of this meeting is for the student to discuss their timeline and plans for finishing a PhD.
+By June 1st (and preferably before April 15th) of the 4th year, each PhD student will participate in the Plan to Finish (PTF) meeting with their thesis committee.
+The purpose of the PTF meeting is for the student to discuss their timeline and plans for finishing a PhD.

-In the fifth year and beyond, the PTF meeting will be repeated annually until the year the student defends their thesis.
+In the 5th year and beyond, if the student is not defending the PhD thesis by August 31st of the 5th year, the student will have another PTF meeting before June 1st (and preferably before April 15th) of that calendar year, and the PTF meeting will be repeated annually until the year the student defends their thesis.
 Thus, a student who graduates in year five will have one PTF meeting, one who graduates in year six will have two, and so forth.

-Before the meeting: The student will share slides containing a summary of their research progress and their research plans.
+Before the meeting: The student will prepare and share slides containing a summary of their research progress and their plans for research and completing the PhD thesis.

 - In discussing future plans the student should pay close attention to: